Quota 1 and quota 2 applications

 - you are uncertain of your grade point average is high enough to be admitted in quota 1.

-When you have applied for admission in quota 2, you need to pass an online quota 2 admission test on your own computer.
+When you have applied for admission via quota 2, you need to pass a quota 2 admission test..

 Applicants who pass the test and perform the best will be invited to an oral or written interview.
 The interview can be held in either Danish, Norwegian or Swedish.